rockthejvm/rockthejvm-site/src/content/articles/akka-http-to-heroku-in-10-minutes/index.md

 ## The Boilerplate

-IntelliJ will create a `project/` folder, where you will need to add a file called `plugins.sbt` and add an SBT plugin so you can package your application at the time you will deploy it to Heroku:
+IntelliJ will create a `project/` folder, where you will need to add a file called `plugins.sbt` and add an sbt plugin so you can package your application at the time you will deploy it to Heroku:

 ```scala
 addSbtPlugin("com.typesafe.sbt" % "sbt-native-packager" % "1.3.12")